Still no sign of the Apple Car – could we make our own instead?

 Arguably, there’s not much point in a standalone sat-nav anymore, now smartphones are so well-connected.
 You can achieve much the same effect by combining a mapping application with a good car mount for your iPhone.

 Which app you use for your travel needs is really a case of personal preference.
 Apple’s preinstalled Maps app got some flak on first release, but its improved a lot since then and has the added benefit of playing nice with Siri, which is a big advantage when it comes to in-car use.
 “Hey Siri, take me home,” is enough to launch the app and start directions.

 If you’re not so keen on Apple Maps, the obvious alternative is Google Maps.
-It’s usually one step ahead in terms of added features (offline maps in particular are very useful) and the general consensus is that it’s a bit more reliable overall.
-Plus, it’s free!
+It’s usually one step ahead in terms of added features (offline maps, in particular, are very useful) and it’s a bit more reliable overall.
+It’s also a free service.

-Or, if you want a reliable sat-nav name with bells and whistles aplenty, you might want to consider the impressive TomTom GO app.
-It’s free if you use it for less than 50 miles per month, but you’ll need a $20 annual subscription to get any serious use from it.
+Or, if you want a reliable sat-nav name with bells and whistles aplenty, you might want to consider the TomTom GO app.
+It’s free if you use it for less than 50 miles per month – enough to try it out before committing – but you’ll need an $18/£18 annual subscription to get any serious use from it.
 This is probably the closest approximation of a conventional sat-nav unit.